afroisalreadyinu/sitegen/README.md

 # sitegen

 This is a static site generator.
-The code is suppose to be easy to read and change, so that you can refer to the code instead of documentation,
+The code is supposed to be easy to read and change, so that you can refer to the code instead of documentation,

 ## Installation